jeetsukumaran/DendroPy/doc/source/tutorial/bipartitions.rst

 --------------------------------------------------------------------------

-A bipartition is the division or sorting of the leaves/tips of a tree into two mutually-exclusive and collectively-comprehensive subsets.
+A bipartition is the division or sorting of the leaves/tips of a tree into two mutually-exclusive and collectively-exhaustive subsets (i.e., a *partition*, in the set theory sense, of the leaves of the tree into exactly two non-empty subsets; hence the term, "*bi*-partition").
 Every edge on a tree corresponds to a bipartition in the sense that if were were to split or bisect a tree at a particular edge, the leaf sets of each of the two new trees constitute the a bipartition of the leaf set of the original tree.
 In the context of evolutionary trees like a phylogeny, the leaves typically are associated with operational taxonomic unit concepts, or, for short, taxa.
 So, just as we view a tree as a schematic representation of the relationships of taxa, we can see bipartitions as a representation of a clustering of taxa.

 For example, given a tree: